 - 1 cup water, plus more to thin if needed

 - 3 eggs

-- 1½ teaspoons salt
+- 1 1/2 teaspoons salt

 - Butter, to fry the spaetzle, if desired

-- In a large bowl, mix flour, water, eggs and salt and beat well with a strong wooden spoon, until batter is elastic and shows air bubbles.
+- In a large bowl, mix flour, water, eggs and salt and beat well with a strong wooden spoon, until the batter is elastic and shows air bubbles.

 - Press batter slowly into 4 quarts of salted boiling water.
 For shorter noodles, hold the press 2-3 inches about the water.
 For longer noodles, hold the press 4-5 inches about the water.

 - Repeat till the batter is all gone.
 You may store the noodles in a ziplock bag in the fridge to warm/fry and serve within a day or two.

 - When you are ready to serve, melt butter in a skillet (browning the butter is even better).
 Fry until golden and serve hot.

 Amount Per Serving: Calories: 376Total Fat: 9gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 117mgSodium: 664mgCarbohydrates: 61gFiber: 3gSugar: 0gProtein: 12g

 I’ve never tried spaetzle before but yours looks delicious.
 Glad you were able to master it.